Frequently Asked Questions

 What if users ignore the policy?

-As part of joining Young Writers Project, community members agree to the following statement in the signup form: YWP's guiding rule is: Be respectful.
-Respect keeps YWP an oasis of civility on the internet.
+As part of joining Young Writers Project, community members agree to the following statement in our Terms & Conditions form: YWP's guiding rule is: Be respectful.
+Respect keeps YWP an oasis of civility on the web.
 This applies to all posts and interactions on the site.

-All young people from anywhere are welcome to take part in YWP.
 We encourage, within the bounds of respect and civility, the active exchange of ideas and viewpoints.
 Posts that stray from the basic tenet of respect will be removed from the site.
 The writer's account may be suspended temporarily, or permanently, at YWP's discretion.
-Above all, we trust members of the YWP community to keep YWP a respectful, positive place.
+Above all, we trust members of the YWP community to keep YWP respectful and positive.

 Who manages the site?

 Susan Reid, YWP executive director; Anna Forsythe, publications coordinator; William Anderson, editor/administrator; and our alumni advisors who contribute mentoring and support on the site.
-YWP also has a nine-member board of directors.
+YWP also has a great board of directors.
+Read more on the YWP Staff & Board page.

 How do I help to sustain YWP?

 Please Donate!
-YWP relies solely on donations and grants from foundations, businesses, and individuals to support our 501(c)(3) nonprofit – and to provide all programs free of charge so anyone can join us!
+YWP relies solely on donations and grants from foundations, businesses, and individuals to support our 501(c)(3) nonprofit – and to provide all programs free of charge so any teen can join us!

 I still have questions …

 We’re happy to answer them!
-Contact Susan Reid at sreid@youngwritersproject.org or by private message on the site at Reid@YWP.
+Contact Susan Reid, YWP executive director, at sreid@youngwritersproject.org or by private message on the site at Reid@YWP.

 THANK YOU!